Going to the trade show: preparing a booth briefing

 Interactivity can also be integrated into the booth in many ways.
 This can be done by using touch screens, augmented reality, social media intergration or holograms.
 These tools allow booth visitors to actively participate in the experience and build a connection with the organization or brand.

-Indicate in the booth briefing if you plan to host such activities so we can take them into account.
+Please indicate in the booth briefing if you plan to organize such activities so we can take them into account.
 Don’t know yet?
 No problem!
 We are very happy to think along with you on how to fill this and have all the expertise at our fingertips to make the most of it.

 7. Hospitality

 Hospitality at the trade show booth creates a welcoming and inviting atmosphere.
-This is about providing not only a warm welcome, but also the most comfortable environment possible where visitors feel comfortable and want to stay.
+This involves providing not only a warm welcome, but also the most comfortable environment possible where visitors feel at ease and want to stay.

 Hospitality is also a broad term and includes many elements and you can make it as crazy as you want.
 This ranges from coffee, tea and a cake to completely stocked bar with various seating areas.